david32145/csv-node/README.md

 ## Overview

-The library is for read csv and manager csv tables like humam, automating the process of read and serializer the csv rows to obeject.
+The library is for read csv and manager csv tables like humam, automating the process of read or write and serializer the csv rows to object.

 ## Sumary